JSON Web Token Single Sign-On1.0

 With the JSON Web Token Single Sign-On feature, you can configure JSON Web Tokens (JWT) as an authentication mechanism for single-sign-on (SSO) authentication.

-The JWT SSO cookie is configured by enabling the JSON Web Token Single Sign-On feature.
-When a user is authenticated, Open Liberty creates a signed JWT as an SSO cookie and returns it to the browser.
+When this feature is enabled and a user is authenticated, Open Liberty creates a signed JWT as an SSO cookie and returns it to the browser.
 The browser can then include the JWT cookie in subsequent requests to the Open Liberty server.

 To customize the expiration time of a JWT, configure the